 Thanks for visiting my blog.
 I’m Vivien Schmidt, Jean Monnet Professor of European Integration and Founding Director of the Center for the Study of Europe at Boston University, where I have been teaching since 1998.
 I have appointments in both the International Relations and Political Science Departments.
 I am also Co-Chair of the Future of the EU Studies Group at Harvard’s Center for European Studies.
 Previously, I was Professor of Political Science and Management and Founding Director of the European Studies Program at UMass Boston, as well as Director of the Center for Democracy and Development in the McCormack Institute for Public Affairs.
 Over the years, I’ve held visiting and affiliate positions at a number of European universities including LUISS in Rome (currently), Sciences Po in Paris, the Freie Universität, Berlin, Oxford University, and the Max Planck Institut, Cologne.

-My work focusses on European political economy, institutions and democracy, as well as political and institutional theory.
+My work focuses on European political economy, institutions and democracy, as well as political and institutional theory.
 Presently, I’m looking at the impact of the European Union on the quality of member state democracy as well as the impact of the current economic crisis on European capitalisms and welfare states.
-I’m particularly interested in explanations of institutional change, in particular with regard to the role of ideas and discursive interactions.
+I’m especially interested in explanations of institutional change, which is encompassed by the neo-institutionalist framework that I call ‘Discursive Institutionalism.’

 I have a lifelong interest in art and photography, and in the 1990s began pursuing photography in earnest.
 I have had a number of exhibitions throughout New England as well as in Tuscany, Florence, and New York City.
 My latest solo exhibition – Peaks and Valleys – at the New York Center for Photography and the Moving Image featured work from the US Southwest, the Italian Dolomites, and the Norwegian fjords.